This page is from APP, the official source of professional practice for policing.

 Evidence

-Fragments of evidence may be recovered at the mortuary or discovered during radiography or during a postmortem examination.
+Fragments of evidence may be recovered at the mortuary or discovered during radiography or during a post-mortem examination.
 In terrorist incidents, trained exhibits officers from the counter terrorism unit are attached to the mortuary in order to provide specialist skills for processes such as the forensic examination, retrieval, recording and storage of samples and property.
-The Metropolitan Police Counter Terrorism Command (SO15) is responsible for the safekeeping of all exhibits recovered following a terrorist incident.
+Counter Terrorism policing is responsible for the safe keeping of all exhibits recovered following a terrorist incident.

 Property

-Caution should be used before cleaning property without first consulting family members through the FLC and FLO.
+Caution should be used before cleaning, restoring or disposal of property without first consulting family members through the FLC and FLO.
 Certain faiths require that all parts of a deceased person are buried or cremated.
 This may include bloodstained clothing.
 In addition to ascertaining the wishes of families, the SIM or SIO should seek advice on the health and safety implications of returning unclean items to relatives.
 A photograph of each item should be retained before the item is returned to family members.

 Property manager